 This methodology is currently just scratching the skin of whats possible when it comes to better understanding, and perhaps, more importantly, predicting the shortcuts our subconscious brains use to navigate an increasingly noisy, busy world.
 As the technology develops, more and more biometrics and psychometrics will start to become practical to measure.
 But as an industry, were certainly at an exciting starting point from which we can explore and finally utilise that elusive System 1.

-Director and Qual Specialist, Made You Think Ltd
+Director and Qualitative Specialist, Made You Think Ltd

 This article was first published in InDepth magazine, November 2016

 Copyright © Association for Qualitative Research, 2016

 I would like to thank Anna Appleford, our qualitative research director, who has been enormously helpful in providing her insights, her perspective and her experience using galvanic skin response.